Jump to content

 • Add enough water to cover the beans and blend until smooth and creamy

 • Pour the mixture into a large pan with approximately 1.5 litres of cold water.
-Bring to the boil then reduce the heat and simmer for 15 minutes, stirring occasionally so it doesn’t stick to the pan.
+Bring to a boil then reduce the heat and simmer for 15 minutes, stirring occasionally so it doesn’t stick to the pan.

 • Line a sieve with a large piece of muslin or cheesecloth, put it over a large bowl, then pour your mixture through.
 You’ll be left with bean pulp in the muslin, called okara – you can use this in a host of recipes including veggie burgers, bread, cookies and muffins.
 Allow it to cool, then give the muslin a final squeeze to get as much liquid out as you can: this is your soy milk.